johan--/ruby_tutorial_projects/sample_app/README.md

   URL the first time.
 On subsequent login attempts, the forwarding URL should revert to the default (i.e., the profile page).
 Hint: Add to the test in Listing 9.26 by checking for the right value of session[:forwarding_url].
-* Write an integration test for all the layout links, including the proper behavior for logged-in and non-logged-in users.
-Hint: Add to the test in Listing 5.25 using the log_in_as helper.

 ### Chapter 10:
 * Write an integration test for the expired password reset branch in Listing